-The Group's objective in the area of managing capital risk is to protect the Group's ability to continue as going concern, deliver returns for shareholders and benefits to other interested parties, and maintain the optimum capital structure to reduce the cost of capital.
+The Company's objective in the area of managing capital risk is to protect the Company's ability to continue as going concern, deliver returns for shareholders and benefits to other interested parties, and maintain the optimum capital structure to reduce the cost of capital.

-In order to maintain or adjust the capital structure, the Group may change the amount of dividend declared to be paid to shareholders, refund capital to shareholders, issue new shares or dispose of assets with a view to reducing indebtedness.
+In order to maintain or adjust the capital structure, the Company may change the amount of dividend declared to be paid to shareholders, refund capital to shareholders, issue new shares or dispose of assets with a view to reducing indebtedness.

-In the area of capital management, the Group focuses on managing cash and cash equivalents, and debts under contracted loans.
+In the area of capital management, the Company focuses on managing cash and cash equivalents, and debts under contracted loans.

-The Group has contracted a bank loan for the financing of current operations and investment activities.
-The table below shows the relation between the net debt and the capital employed in the Group:
+The Company has contracted bank loans for the financing of current operations and investment activities.
+The table below shows the relation between the net debt and the capital employed: